cosmos/cosmos-sdk/docs/architecture/adr-005-subscription.md

                 return nil
             }
             queue := GetDueQueue(msg.Collector, msg.ServiceID, period)
-            // top of the queue is "due"
             subscription := GetSubscription(queue[0])
+            // check if subscription has been deleted.
+If so decrement limit and continue
-            if subscription == nil {
+            // Do not place back on DueQueue if subscription == nil {
                 limit--
                 continue
             }
+            // top of the queue is "due"
             if subscription.LastPaid + period >= ctx.BlockTime {
                 subscriptionID := PopOffFront(queue)
-                if subscription.Limit == 0 {
+                // User-set expiration has been reached without renewal.
+Delete subscription if subscription.Limit == 0 {
                     DeleteSubscription(subscription.Subscriber, subscription.Name)
                     limit--
                     continue
                 }
+                // pay for the current period
                 err := bank.Send(subscription.Subscriber, Terms.Collector, Terms.Amount)
+                // Could not make payment (insufficient funds in account)
-                if err != nil {
+                // Delete subscription and decrement limit.
+Do not place back on DueQueue if err != nil {
                     DeleteSubscription(subscription.Subscriber, subscription.Name)
                     limit--